Stigmella macrolepidella

 Stigmella macrolepidella is a moth of the family Nepticulidae.
 It is found in mainland Greece (the north and Peloponnesos), Rhodes, Turkey and possibly Haifa in Israel.

 The wingspan is 3.8-4.7 mm.
 Adults are on wing in May, June, August and reared from September to October.

 The larvae feed on Quercus macrolepis.
 They mine the leaves of their host plant.
-The mine consists of a full depth corridor.
-The first section of this corridor is filled with frass.
-Later sections are mostly free of frass.